 Excluded from redundancy pay

-The following employees are not entitled to this form of payment under the Fair Work Act:
+The following employees are not entitled to redundancy pay under the Fair Work Act:

-- one hired for a specified period of time, for a specified task, or for the duration of a specified season;
+- employees hired for a specified period of time, season or for a specified task;